 Effective restaurant search engine optimization (SEO) can bring in customers that are using Google’s local search capabilities to find restaurants near them.
-Local search currently makes up 35 percent of all search queries.
+Local search currently makes up 35% of all search queries.

 What’s even more important is that searchers are looking to visit a business within 48 hours.
-By incorporating the following best practices for local restaurant search, you can raise awareness of a restaurant and attract a new wave of diners through your doors.
+By incorporating the following best local listing management practices for local restaurant search, you can raise awareness of your restaurant brand and attract waves of diners through your doors.

 - Choose effective keywords

 - Create a menu page